solost23/chronix/README.md

 - 🔄 **Task Persistence**: Task state can be saved and restored
 - ⏯️ **Task Control**: Supports adding, pausing, resuming, and removing tasks
 - ⏳ **Delayed One-Time Jobs**: Supports delayed execution of one-time jobs with second-level precision
+- 📊 **Job Metrics Tracking**: Supports runtime metrics including execution count, success/failure count, and execution time; can be integrated with Prometheus for real-time monitoring

 ---

 ## 🚀 Usage